aelric1/aelric1/README.md

  <p>
 Hey there!
-I’m Mehdi — an 18-year-old student from Algeria who’s endlessly curious about the world of computer science and the art of problem solving.</p>
+I’m Aelric — an 18-year-old student from Algeria who’s endlessly curious about the world of computer science and the art of problem solving.</p>
 <p>I treat every project like a puzzle waiting to be cracked, from small experiments to challenging builds that push my skills to the next level.</p>
 <p>
  Think of my repositories as a public diary of my learning journey — full of code, ideas, and the occasional bug that taught me something new.</p>
   <p> Feel free to browse around, drop a star, or join me on this adventure!</p>

   <div>
  <p align="left">